skojaku/multiresolcp/README.rst

 Note that c and x only contain the nodes in the consensus CP pairs.
 If c and x do not contain some nodes, it means that these missing nodes do not belong to any consensus CP pair.
-If you obtain too few nodes in c and x, try decreasing consensus threshold (i.e., consensus_threshold).
+If you obtain too few nodes in c and x, try decreasing the consensus threshold (i.e., consensus_threshold).

 Example